DreasL02/NeuralNetworkAccelerator/README.md

 The utilization is identical with the number of PEs in the systolic array.
 For the examined bit widths higher than 16, the DSP utilization seems to scale rapidly.

+The design seems to quickly use up the available LUTs.
+When examining the split of LUTs on different components, surprisingly the address counter uses a large amount of LUTs.
+This could perhaps be removed by switching to a non-register memory, but this would require a redesign of the memory.

 ## Interfacing
 To interface with the accelerator an easy way to send commands and receive data though UART is needed.
 For this purpose a C# application was written, which can be found in the [Interface](Interface) folder.